ParkhomenkoAlexey/FacebookNewsfeed/README.md

     }
 }
 ```

-And make sure that in AppDelegate your UICollectionViewController initialize with UICollectionViewFlowLayout()
+And make sure that your `UICollectionViewController` initialize with `UICollectionViewFlowLayout()`

+Because in my app UICollectionViewController is a rootViewController this is described as follows:
 #### AppDelegate file
 ```swift
 let newsfeedVC = NewsfeedVC(collectionViewLayout: UICollectionViewFlowLayout())